themosis/error/README.md

 }
 ```

-Final output for an issue and its additional information will eventually endup as a "string" value.
+Final output for an issue and its additional information will eventually end up as a "string" value.
 The package provides a default `TextInfo()` class to handle string info.
 Each info must have a "name" (first parameter) and a corresponding "value" (second parameter).
 Thanks to the `Info` interface, you are free to implement custom ways to "serialize" complex data structure for usage under an issue and how it will look as a string value.

 Backtrace
 ---------